Skip to content

 I laughed, I cried, I smiled, I felt like hugging Hilda for her bravery.
 I have never read a book that paints a picture of childhood in Cameroon so well, not to mention a child with an impairment struggling to cope, fall, and rise over and over again.
 Her inspiring journey has motivated my faith in God; it has stimulated a passion to do more for children with impairment in Cameroon who just want to live like other children.
 I want everybody to read it! —Agho T. Glory, Empowerment and Disability Inclusive Development (EDID) Program of Cameroon Baptist Convention Health Services

-The Girl with Special Shoes tells the story of her struggle with muscular dystrophy such that you don’t have to be suffering from any physical ailment to relate to it.
+The Girl with Special Shoes tells the story of Hilda’s struggle with muscular dystrophy such that you don’t have to be suffering from any physical ailment to relate to it.
 Her resilience as she wrestles with existential issues provides guideposts for all travellers on the road of life.
 If you ever wonder anything about life’s purpose, meaning, hope, and where God is in the midst of it all, this book is for you. —Delphine M. Fanfon, Vision Bearer of Me4real International, Cameroon

 In breathtaking, authentic, and poignant moments, Hilda paints the battle between moving on and giving up, hope and hopelessness.
 God does not waste our pain.
 Hilda’s special shoes are too big for me to wear, but they leave indelible prints and speak volumes throughout this side of eternity. —Rev Joel Ngoh, Former Lead Pastor at Hope Baptist Church, Bamenda, and Mildred Tsangue, Therapist